btnet/WillMcAfeeEatHisOwnDick/README.md

 where:

-r = Growth rate as a decimal

 n = number of days left within 3 year period from tweet (07/17/20)

 p = Principal Amount (2244.265)

 a = Accrued Amount (500000)

-After we determine the daily growth rate 'r' we can use it to compare to the bitcoins past 24 hour growth by getting the bpi from api.coindesk.com.
+After we determine the daily growth goal rate we can use it to compare to the bitcoins past 24 hour growth by getting the bpi from api.coindesk.com.

 `https://api.coindesk.com/v1/bpi/historical/close.json?start=[PreviousDate]&end=[CurrentDate]`